-Human volunteers undergo background and health screenings, and dogs must be certified therapy dogs through an approved organization and stay up to date on health screenings.
+Human volunteers undergo background and health screenings, and dogs must be registered therapy dogs through an approved organization and stay up to date on health screenings.
 All dogs must be bathed and groomed shortly before visiting and remain under the control of their volunteer handler (usually the owner) for the duration of their visit.

 An additional volunteer or staff member facilitates each visit to ensure the use of hand sanitizer before and after petting the dog, use of a clean linen as a barrier between the bed/chair and the dog, removal of food and drink from the immediate area, and monitoring the interaction for signs of distress.
 Additionally, patients are screened to ensure clinical appropriateness of the visit.